-Mange is caused by mites.
-And, again, mange mites are pretty common parasites in the dog world.
+Mites cause mange.
+And, again, manage mites are pretty common parasites in the dog world.
 More often than not, puppies will catch mange mites from their mother pretty early on in their lives.

 Your vet will be able to treat mange with a cream or a series of (usually two) injections into the affected areas of skin.
-As there are two different types of mange it is important for them to be able to ascertain which variety they are dealing with!
+As there are two different types of mange, it is essential for them to be able to ascertain which variety they are dealing with!

 Dogs can get dandruff just like humans.
 Moreover, some dog breeds are more susceptible to dandruff than others.
 These breeds include Basset Hounds, Cocker Spaniels, Daschunds and Dobermans.

-So, if you think that your dog has dandruff, make sure to look a little more closely and check that this ‘dandruff’ is in fact not caused by moving mites.
-If mites are in fact the problem, get your dog to the vet right away to get them treated!
+So, if you think that your dog has dandruff, make sure to look a little more closely and check that this ‘dandruff’ is not caused by moving mites.
+If mites are the problem, get your dog to the vet right away to get them treated!
 These mites can cause nasty, irritating itching that can be the bane of your beloved pooch’s life.

 Unfortunately, cheyletiella mites can be highly infectious both for other animals and for humans.
 So if you have other pets, make sure to have them treated too.
-And, touch your dog with caution as soon as you notice the mites.
-If you develop redness or itching on your own skin, head down to your doctor and let them know that your dog has a cheyletiella infection.
+And, touch your dog with caution as soon as you notice the mites if you develop redness or itching on your skin, head down to your doctor and let them know that your dog has a cheyletiella infection.

 Last but not least, we have yeast infections.
 These fungal infections tend to be very itchy for dogs.
 They grow in moist areas of the dog’s body such as their armpits, jowls, and the folds of the ears.
 Dogs with big floppy ears are, unfortunately, particularly prone to yeast infections.